blockblockdata/medalla-data-challenge/a001/the_ethereum_2_beacon_block_data_schema_and_visual_documentation.md

 ![](./images/02b-Proposer-Slashings-icon.png)

-- The `proposer_slashings` table contains a foreign key to a list of slashing data objects, where data for individual slashings is stored in the `proposer_slashing` table.
+- The `proposer_slashings` table relates -with a foreign key- to a set slashing data records, where data for individual slashings is stored in the `proposer_slashing` table.
 - Each `proposer_slashing` refers to two `signed_header`s, which provide the `slot` for which the slashing is reported, `proposer_index` of the slashed proposer, and other fields.

 ![](./images/02-Proposer-Slashings-Data-Table.png)